YasminNoorjahan/Oauth2SpringBoot/README.md

 How to Run the app?
-Checkout the code
+Checkout the code.
-Run as java application
+Run as a Java application.
+Visit http://localhost:8080/aboutApp to view the description.
-go to browser http://localhost:8080/aboutApp, you can see the description http://localhost:8080/appKey, it will ask you authorize- as this is an protected endpoint
+Visit http://localhost:8080/appKey - it will prompt for authorization as this is a protected endpoint.

-What happened so far?
-You did the integration for oauth2 auth code integration to the spring boot applicaiton
+Summary:
+You've successfully integrated OAuth 2.0 Authorization Code flow into your Spring Boot application.